longview/SonyMDRemote/Readme.md

 * Recording
 * Track splitting/editing

-## Documentation bugs
+## Documentation & Player Bugs
 Here's what I got so far, seems like there will be lots to come!
 I've mostly been using the Combined E11, 12, 52 document.

 ### General Comms
 The recorder doesn't clear its output buffers, so many outputs involving text contain trailing garbage after the null termination.
 This is slightly irritating in C# but manageable.

 The protocol has no escape sequences, and the start and stop bytes are also valid payload data, _I don't like this.
-Don't do this._.
+Don't do this._

 As such, you do need stateful decoder that reads the packet length to determine when to stop and process data.

+### 6.38 ALL NAME REQ
+The returned 7.16 TRACK NAME messages appear to have the TrackNo field set to whatever is is was last playing.
+This occurs even when the MD is ejected and reinserted.

 ### 7.16 TRACK NAME
 The first packet is listed as: